zandershah/notes/music140.md

 Baby boomers are experiencing extended adolescence.
 They invent the teenager.
 Teenagers get to stay in school, have part time jobs, and spend the money from their part time jobs.
 A generation gap appears between the culture of parents and their children.

-- Transitor radio: portable and small.
+- Transistor radio: portable and small.

 ## Race Music